CleverCloud/documentation/content/doc/marketplace/_index.md

 * `addon_id` - The add-on's id from Clever Cloud's POV.

-* `callback_url` - URL to call to get more informations about this add-on.
+* `callback_url` - URL to call to get more details about this add-on.

 * `plan` - The current plan of this add-on.